thetiagogil/12-wordlechain/README.md

-# Wordle 3.0 - Blockchain Edition
+# Wordlechain

-Wordle 3.0 is a blockchain-based version of the classic Wordle game, built for Web3.
+Wordlechain is a blockchain-based version of the classic Wordle game, built for Web3.
 Players use a custom ERC20 token to make guesses, combining blockchain technology with an interactive web interface.

 ## Table of Contents